loomnetwork/plasma-cash/FullSpec.md

 Reference implementation in Python [[1](https://github.com/loomnetwork/plasma-erc721/blob/master/plasma_cash/child_chain/server.py)][[2](https://github.com/loomnetwork/plasma-erc721/blob/master/plasma_cash/child_chain/child_chain.py)]

-In order for a client to communicate with the client, they should be able to send requests that the Plasma Chain understands.
+In order for a client to communicate with the Plasma chain, the client should send requests that the Plasma Chain understands.
 We can think of the Plasma Chain an Ethereum Node, and the client as web3.js.
-As a result, the above should also be implemented for a client that wants to talk to the Plasma Chain.
+Therefore, the above should be implemented for a client that wants to talk to the Plasma Chain.

 Reference implementation in Python [[1](https://github.com/loomnetwork/plasma-erc721/blob/master/plasma_cash/client/child_chain_service.py)[[2](https://github.com/loomnetwork/plasma-erc721/blob/master/plasma_cash/client/client.py)]